paucazou/theochrone/README.md

 ## Version
 Latest version is 0.6.0
 ## New features available in 0.6.0
-- [ ] New diocesan proper: Strasburg
+- [x] New diocesan proper: Strasburg
+- [x] GUI: export: it is now possible to select which items to export